assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft6.md

 This is the second version of the protocol, called *Salt Channel v2*.
-The major changes from v1 is the removal of the Binson dependency, the addition of the resume feature, and the protection against delay attacks.
+The major changes from v1 is the removal of the Binson dependency, and the protection against delay attacks.

 Salt Channel is *Powered by Curve25519*.
 The cryptographic algorithms used are those provided by TweetNaCl: ed25519 with sha512 for signatures,